 Trail hunting FAQs

-Do you allow fox hunting on your land?
+Do we allow fox hunting on your land?

 No. Hunting with packs of dogs has been illegal since 2004.
 The law does allow what is known as ‘trail hunting’ to continue.
 It effectively replicates a traditional hunt but without a fox being intentionally chased, injured or killed.

-We licence trail hunting under certain conditions designed to allow participants to take part in this activity in compatibility with our conservation aims.
+We licence trail hunting under certain conditions designed to allow participants to take part in this activity where they are compatible with our conservation aims.

 Anybody who uses our land must comply with the law, regardless of whether they do so under our licence conditions or under rights retained when the property was transferred to the Trust.